sids30/bumblebee/README.md

 # DCBot
 Welcome to the Durham College Chatbot.
-DCBot (Not affiliated)
+DCBot (Not affiliated).

 # Intro
 This is a chatbot created by implementing Langchain and Retrieval.
 DCBot uses my web-scraped data from a few of the Durham College web pages that its users frequently visit.
 I hope you like the results!